Louis Leblanc: Professional

 On July 17, 2015, Leblanc signed as a free agent to a one-year contract with the New York Islanders.
-After failing to secure a spot in New York's lineup and being assigned to New York's AHL affiliate, Bridgeport Sound Tigers, the team agreed to release him from his contract and he quickly signed with HC Slovan Bratislava of the Kontinental Hockey League (KHL).
+After failing to secure a spot in New York's lineup and being assigned to the team's AHL affiliate, the Bridgeport Sound Tigers, the team agreed to release him from his contract and he quickly signed with HC Slovan Bratislava of the Kontinental Hockey League (KHL).
 Visa issues initially prevented Leblanc from joining the team, so he was loaned to MsHK Žilina of the Slovak Extraliga.
 Once cleared to join Slovan, Leblanc played only seven games, failing to record a point, before being released.
 He was criticized by the coach, Miloš Říha, for playing "un-Canadian" (not physical enough).
 As the KHL had a limit on foreign players, Leblanc needed to be among the best players to retain his place; the coach did not judge Leblanc to meet that standard.
 Instead, he signed with Lausanne HC of the Swiss National League A (NLA).
 He finished the season with them, scoring one goal in four games, and decided to retire in June.
 He was considered one of the Canadiens' biggest draft busts in the period between 2000 and 2009, having failed to reach the potential expected at the time of his selection.